 As noted above, our forecast Community Area land needs utilize a County-wide housing unit mix contained in the Phase 2 LNA and a consistent share of growth allocated to each municipality in Wellington County.
-As shown in Figure 5.1, to conform to Section 2.1.1 of the PPS, 2024 and accommodate the Ontario Ministry of Finance population projections, the largest expansion area will be required in Centre Wellington (362 gross hectares).
+As shown in Figure 5.1, to accommodate the Ontario Ministry of Finance population projections, the largest expansion area will be required in Centre Wellington (362 gross hectares).
 This expansion area is in addition to the employment land conversion in Fergus (8.8 hectares) and the additional lands in South Fergus (34 hectares).